jerboa88/komodo/README.md

 ![Start Point: Home](https://img.shields.io/badge/Start%20Point:%20Home-yellowgreen)
 ![status:WIP](https://img.shields.io/badge/status:%20WIP-yellowgreen)

+### Loading all routes

+This script uses the tags found in the route list to populate the filter controls.

+By default, Komoot only loads a handful of routes at a time, so if you notice that some tag names/values are missing from the filter controls, click the `Load All Routes` button to force load the entire list of routes.
+This may take a few seconds to complete.

 ### Filtering by tags
->
-> [!NOTE]
-> This script uses the tags found in the route list to populate the filter controls.
->
-> By default, Komoot only loads a handful of routes at a time, so if you notice that some tag names/values are missing from the filter controls, click the `Load All Routes` button to force load the entire list of routes.
-This may take a few seconds to complete.

 On the route list page, you can filter routes by tag.

-Details:
+**Details:**

 - A select box will be added to the `Filter by` section for each tag name.
 You can filter by multiple tag names at once.
 - Selecting a value will filter the route list to only show routes with that value.